ayushgupta8927/Chromatic-Pen/Desktop/Readme.md

-#Conversion of Black and white images to colored images using OpenCV and pretrained caffe model
+# Conversion of Black and white images to colored images using OpenCV and pretrained caffe model

- for viewing the project and using it :
+ ## For viewing the project and using it :
  1) Download the zip file and extract it
  2) run the application(exe file) inside the unzipped folder and you are set to go